 In the case of mobile apps, Ad Standards relies upon Participants to answer, diligently and accurately, inquiries regarding mobile app practices, and to what extent it discloses information to Third Parties for IBA purposes.
 This is because mobile apps tend to have stringent security restrictions that make it difficult to determine where data is being sent.
-In 2021, we note an increase in the number of First Party participants engaging in IBA in mobile apps.
+Participants who have websites and mobile apps are assessed based on overall compliance of both the websites and apps.

 We use the term "substantially compliant" in this report to indicate where Participants meet the basic requirements required by the DAAC Principles (notice of IBA activity, Above the Fold Enhanced Notice, and an opt-out mechanism).
 If Ad Standards notes a potential compliance issue, we work cooperatively with the Participant involved on corrective action.
-Where it is possible for improvements to be made beyond substantial compliance, we support the Participant with suggestions towards enhanced compliance.
+Where it is possible for improvements to be made beyond substantial compliance, we support the Participant with suggestions toward enhanced compliance.
 In 2021, Ad Standards began assessing the degree to which Participants are going beyond the basic requirements of the Principles to allow for our future reporting of year-to-year trends in this area.
+To date, we have found no change in patterns in this regard - the number of Participants who go beyond basic requirements has remained relatively consistent over the last two years.

-In 2021, Ad Standards reviewed 84 Participants: 41 First Party Participants, 24 Third Party Participants, and 19 Participants who traditionally qualify as both First Parties and Third Parties.
-These reviews were conducted between January and December of 2021.
+In 2022, Ad Standards reviewed 76 Participants: 36 First Party Participants, 24 Third Party Participants, and 16 Participants who traditionally qualify as both First Parties and Third Parties.
+These reviews were conducted between January and December of 2022.